-This is the statement any Principle Investigator signs before an animal protocol is approved:
+This is the statement any Principal Investigator signs before an animal protocol is approved:

 I certify that I have determined that the research proposed in my animal protocol is not unnecessarily duplicative of previously reported research.